- MOUNTAIN VIEW - CA, USA

 At Yole Group, we help you understand every aspect of the semiconductor manufacturing industry, all along its supply chain: from material suppliers, equipment manufacturers, foundries, Outsourced Semiconductor Assembly and Test (OSAT) and Integrated Device Manufacturers (IDM), all the way to applications and end-systems relying on semiconductor chips.

 Our analysts have a smart understanding of semiconductor manufacturing technologies and platforms, covering the whole supply chain.
-They interact with leading semiconductor companies on a daily basis to identify, understand and analyze the technical issues.
+They interact with leading semiconductor companies on a daily basis to identify, understand and analyze the various technical issues.
 Through their investigations, they point out the technical choices made by the leading semiconductor companies and quantify the numerous market segments.

 By combining technical and market expertise and by considering the latest news coming from the industry, you get a comprehensive overview of the semiconductor market, with up-to-date market figures and technology insights.